 Yes, plastic plants are perfectly safe for bearded dragons and you can use them in your tank.

 Note: Caring for live plants can be a bit difficult for many bearded dragon owners that’s why a lot of keepers prefer artificial plants.

 Artificial bearded dragon plants provide obvious benefits over live plants in several ways:

 - They don’t require water

 - They don’t need special lighting

 - They don’t die or decay

 - You can move them around as many times as you want

 - Can be washed and cleaned easily if soiled

-Plastic plants are safer than most of the live plants however you still need to look out for those cheap terrarium plants that might be contaminated with toxic chemicals.
+Plastic plants are safer than most live plants however you still need to look out for those cheap terrarium plants that might be contaminated with toxic chemicals.